-To understand this, one must look back at the recent fascistic tendencies of some of the most dominant European states, particularly Italy, Germany, France and Spain.
+To understand this, one must look back at the recent fascist tendencies of some of the most dominant European states, particularly Italy, Germany, France and Spain.

-The very idea that the state will use technology to track people, embeds within it fears (some will say paranoia) that governments will misuse the technology to find out who citizens communicate with, who they associate with, what political gatherings they attend and so on.
-To be fair, considering European recent history, the concerns are not completely baseless.
+European governments are reluctant to use mobile phone tracking apps during COVID19 because the very idea that the state will use technology to track every movement of its citizens, embeds within it fears (some will say paranoia) that the government will misuse the technology.
+It is very tempting for a sitting government to find reasons to enable it to learn who citizens communicate with, who they associate with, what political gatherings they attend and so on.
+Considering European recent history, these concerns are not completely baseless.

 The realisation that harsh privacy invasions could result in mass civil disobedience has turned European political leaders paralysed.

 European governments are sitting back thinking how they can have the cake and eat it.
 On one hand, to save lives by invading civil liberties through mobile phone app tracking, an invitation of privacy which is on a grand scale, and on the other hand, have the mass public accepting this surrender of power without too much resistance.

 The truth is that in Europe, the public is extremely sceptical.
 This leaves European governments almost incapacitated by their own inability to demonstrate that there is a real need for such invasion of privacy and to convince the public that such invasion of privacy would be short lived, only until the risk to the lives of its citizens from COVID19 has disappeared.

 In Europe, the fear of being branded as fascist is likely to stop most leaders from forcing upon the public mobile tracking apps.